Theopetra/theo-contracts/launchNotes.md

 - [ ] Testing very large deposits to the bond depo with e2e testing (with sTHEO supply increasing via rebasing)

 ## Contract Setup

+### Setup of Bonding Markets on testnets
+Bonding markets have been created for the three bond depository contracts (WhitelistTheopetraBondDepository, PublicPreListBondDepository, and TheopetraBondDepository) using the following scripts:
+`scripts/setupBonding/whitelistBondingMarkets.ts`
+`scripts/setupBonding/publicPrelistBondingMarkets.ts`
+`scripts/setupBonding/regularBondingMarkets.ts` (for TheopetraBondDepository)

+### Generating signatures for WhitelistTheopetraBondDepository and WethHelper
+Signatures for whitelisted addresses are generated using the script `scripts/generateSignatures/generateSignatures.ts` This script creates two json files (for the relevant network being used): one with signatures for WhitelistTheopetraBondDepository, and the other with signatures for use with WethHelper.

 ### Constructor arguments